JaeHoanKim/JaeHoanKim.github.io/_posts/2021-09-29-Data Mining Methods and Lab.md

 ---
 layout: post
-title:  "Time Series Analysis"
+title:  "Data Mining methods and Lab."
 author_profile: true
 ---

-2021S Lecture term Project
+2021F Lecture term Project

-## Time Series Analysis, 2021.Spring
+## Data Mining methods and Lab., 2021.Fall

 led the team with the goal of analyzing COVID-19 infection number in group infection